jumpnow/jumpnowtek-site/_posts/2016-07-09-An-upgrade-strategy-for-embedded-Linux-systems.md

 ### Background

 The core idea is nothing radical.
-There will be two *rootfs* partitions, one active and potentially **read-only** and the other inactive and not mounted.
+There will be two rootfs partitions, one active and potentially **read-only** and the other inactive and not mounted.

-The upgrade will mount and install the new *rootfs* on the non-active partition and then make whatever changes are necessary to let the bootloader know which partition to use on the next boot.
+The upgrade will mount and install the new rootfs on the non-active partition and then make whatever changes are necessary to let the bootloader know which partition to use on the next boot.

-The implementation described assumes storage of at least **4GB**, with the two *rootfs* partitions being **1GB** each.
+The implementation described assumes storage of at least **4GB**, with the two rootfs partitions being **1GB** each.
 This amount of storage is not a hard requirement, but as a practical matter less available storage is unlikely to be encountered.

 ### Requirements

 Here are some of my self-imposed requirements

-1. The upgrade is a full *rootfs* upgrade, not just select packages.
+1. The upgrade is a full rootfs upgrade, not just select packages.
 2. No dependencies other then a Linux shell ([BusyBox][busybox] is sufficient) and some basic disk utilities (dd, sfdisk, mkfs).
-3. The currently running *rootfs* is the fallback if the upgrade fails for any reason.
+3. The currently running rootfs is the fallback if the upgrade fails for any reason.
-4. No modifications to mainline *u-boot*.
-(Currently using 2016.07).
+4. No modifications to mainline u-boot.
+(Currently using 2018.01).
 5. The upgrade is allowed to modify files on a dedicated partition of the storage device.
 6. Storage has already been partitioned appropriately with some onetime install scripts.